With data becoming more accessible and powerful, data.world offers easy cataloging solutionsRead more...

 But it was really The Fall that convinced me that Netflix is actually taking its female viewers seriously.
 More than once called the most feminist show on TV, The Fall takes the crime drama genre to a whole new level and does something no other TV crime drama has ever done: it unpacks violence against women without fetishizing violence against women.
 While the CSIs and Law and Orders of the world are rife with faceless victims of violence shown supine and in various states of undress, The Fall actually gives the victims some screen time before they’re victimized, which does something totally revolutionary: it makes you feel bad for them.
 (Somewhere a jukebox record scratches and a bunch of teens in letterman jackets look up in bewilderment.)

-The show follows Detective Superintendent Stella Gibson, played masterfully by Gillian Anderson (who is also my spirit animal), as she investigates the string of murders.
+The show follows Detective Superintendent Stella Gibson, played masterfully by Gillian Anderson (who is also my imaginary BFF), as she investigates the string of murders.

 While she navigates the choppy waters of sex and misogyny, serial killer Paul Spector is strangling women in their beds and then returning home to wash his young daughter’s hair in the bathtub.
 He’s breaking into his victims’ homes and stealing their underwear, and then consoling a young couple grieving over the death of their son in his job as a grief counselor.
 And here we have yet another Goddamn miracle: The Fall shows how misogyny and violence against women can exist side-by-side with other seemingly incongruent states of being, like being a loving father or a sympathetic friend.
 An abusive or misogynistic personality isn’t always obvious, like the much more vocal character of Jimmy.